-Raised in the southern Appalachians of western North Carolina, Andrew Barton is a forest and fire ecologist, science writer, and professor of biology.
-His research focuses on how forests are responding to changing climate and wildfires in the Sky Islands of the American Southwest.
-He is the author of the award-winning book, The Changing Nature of the Maine Woods, and Ecology and Recovery of Old-growth Forests in Eastern North America from Island Press.
-Drew co-founded the Michigan National Forest Watch and the UMF Sustainable Campus Coalition, and was a key player in the Mt.
+Raised in the southern Appalachians, Andrew Barton is a forest and fire ecologist, science writer, and professor of biology.
+His research focuses on forest response to changing climate and wildfire in the mountains of the Southwest.
+His current projects focus on an endangered plant, fire management in national parks, and the use of the new ECOSTRESS instrument on the International Space Station to predict vegetation recovery after wildfires.
+Drew is the author of the award-winning book, The Changing Nature of the Maine Woods, and Ecology and Recovery of Old-growth Forests in Eastern North America.
+He co-founded the Michigan National Forest Watch and the UMF Sustainable Campus Coalition and was a board member of the Mt.
 Blue-Tumbledown Conservation Alliance, which protected 30,000 acres of forestland in western Maine.
-He teaches courses on ecology, conservation, plants, and forests, as well as a travel course on the ecology of Costa Rica.
+He teaches courses on ecology, conservation, and forests, as well as a travel course on the ecology of Costa Rica.

 - 1991 PhD University of Michigan